nikitajoisa/nikitajoisa/README.md

 <div align="center">

-### 🙏 Namaste, I'm Nikita
+# 🙏 Hey, I'm Nikita

-I work on full-stack web development with a strong design eye — building real, client-facing products from pitch to production, not just prototypes.
-Currently building **LWv4**, a complete digital platform I pitched and am building solo for LeisureWorld Cork.
+I work on full-stack web development with a strong design eye, building real, client-facing products from pitch to production, not just prototypes.
+Currently building **A Live Website For LeisureWorld and many more side quests**.

 </div>